sharpest-minds/hiring-tips/README.md

 - Weird capitalization of your own name, e.g., "BOB JOHNSON" ☠️
 - **Not** having a profile picture 😑
 - Having a profile picture that looks like a mugshot ☠️
+- Gaps in your timeline of education or experience 😑
 - Mentioning that you have "communication skills" 😑
 - Calling yourself an "aspiring" data scientist ☠️
 - Having recently commented on someone else's LinkedIn post along the lines of "I sent you a message yesterday.
 Please respond!!!"
 Your comment history is **immediately** visible on your profile and this makes you look desperate ☠️